lectron/kosmos/README.md

 <img src="https://m.ly/images/8hGSRpe.svg" width="60%"/>

  Above is the old ways of handling players.
+It's too monolithic.
 Bottleneck usually happens when a single machine gets filled up with high amount of concurrent players.

 How about the official Minecraft Realms by Mojang?

  <img src="https://media.amazonwebservices.com/blog/2014/minecraft_realms_arch_2.png" width="60%"/>

+Minecraft Realms is scalable but too complicated, and players are still separated from the others.

- Now, let's visualize a smarter way to distribute players, where server is seperated from world files.
+Now, let's visualize another way to distribute players, where server is seperated from world files.
 In Minecraftly, it's like this:

 <img src="https://m.ly/images/ykl5mnN.svg" width="60%"/>

+Players can interact with others normally, it's just that each player has their own world, accessible via their own public address.

 ##How is it better than [Minecraft Realms](https://minecraft.net/realms)?
  Cloud computing doesn't need to be that complicated.
 It's complicated mainly because of intellectual properties.
 Since we're open source, we can make it as simple and as extendable as possible.